I remember my first group breathing exercise.

 “Marie, no,” I said.
 “Look.
 You’re working in a job that doesn’t fulfill you, you’re about to move into a house that is falling apart, to live there with a man who despises you.
 No amount of antidepressants can make that okay – and they’re not supposed to.”

-Point being, many of us live in ways that are guaranteed to make us unhappy.
+Point is, many of us live in ways that are guaranteed to make us unhappy.
 And it’s not the role of antidepressants to make what is naturally intolerable, tolerable.
 The exception is in special situations like complicated grief, when we may need some help getting through.
 Some things are supposed to hurt – hurt like hell.
 Sometimes people are depressed for very good reasons.
 Depression can be a powerful internal GPS that says: you are going the wrong way!
 A good therapist can help you identify what you need to change, and walk you through that process.

 Antidepressants are meant to change your brain chemistry.
 Some of us are just genetically programmed to be sunnier, and others are born more Eeyore-ish.
 How many people in your family also have mood problems?